Dr Sarah Jane Boss looks at the Feast of the Assumption of Our Lady, which ‘honours the whole human person, body and soul’.

 Colm Tóibín’s very short and fine novella presents a first person narrative by the mother of Jesus situated in the aftermath of the crucifixion: ‘memory fills my body as much as blood and bones’.

+15 Aug: On the feast of the Assumption, we hear Mary's Magnificat.
 Through Mary we receive and understand the grace of God in a special way - 'we see the truth of God's promises fulfilled'.
-How can we be attentive to this all year round?

 The Church’s celebration of Christmas continues with the Feast of the Holy Family, which this year falls on 30 December.
 Jack Mahoney marks the occasion by contemplating the relationship between Jesus and his mother as it is expressed in an intriguing yet non-biblical tradition, a tradition which also has an important place in the Spiritual Exercises of St Ignatius.
 Might Our Lady have been the first person to see Christ after his resurrection?